 A foul smell is not only a warning sign of a clogged drain but a water leak as well.
 If you notice a terrible smell in your house and there are no clogged drains, chances are you have water leaking from your plumbing pipes.

-If you need a reliable Pico Rivera plumber, One Way Rooter is here to help.
+If you need a reliable Plumber In La Habra, One Way Rooter is here to help.
 Contact us today to schedule an appointment with our dedicated team to check your property for plumbing leaks!